ortofone24/DataGridViewTraining/README.md

 # DataGridViewTraining
-some code about DataGridView C#.NET
+some code about DataGridView C#, Win Forms